rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Remove Host

-This action is used to remove Host from network objects.
+This action is used to remove a host from network objects.

 ##### Input